Apple Music vs. Spotify: Which is the Best for you?

 Spotify

-- Spotify Wrapped compiles an annual listening report based on your listening history at the end of each year.
+• Spotify Wrapped compiles an annual listening report based on your listening history at the end of each year.
 It includes your most-played songs and favorite artists.
-It also compares your listening habits with global data, allowing you to share and interact with friends on social media.
+It also compares your listening habits with global data.
+It's expected that Spotify Wrapped 2025 will likely be released around December 3rd.

 After this round of testing, I found that Apple Music is more suitable for those who enjoy immersive listening and prioritize sound quality; Spotify, on the other hand, is better suited for those who enjoy discovering new music, sharing playlists, and listening to various audiobooks and podcasts.

-In terms of pricing, Spotify offers more flexible options.
+In terms of pricing, Spotify Premium is the better choice.
 Not only can you use it for free, but you can also upgrade your Spotify account through subscription-sharing platforms like GamsGo at a price 65% lower than the official rate.

 Therefore, if you're not a die-hard Apple fan and prioritize personalized recommendations and social interaction while wanting to enjoy full functionality at a lower cost, give Spotify a try—I'm sure you'll love it.